seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 It is in us to plant thine honor where
 We please to have it grow.
 Check thy contempt:
 Obey our will, which travails in thy good:
+Believe not thy disdain, but presently
+Do thine own fortunes that obedient right
+Which both thy duty owes and our power claims;
-Or I will throw thee from my care for ever
+Or I will throw thee from my care forever
 Into the staggers and the careless lapse
-Of youth and ignorance; Speak; thine answer.
+Of youth and ignorance; both my revenge and hate
+Loosing upon thee, in the name of justice,
+Without all terms of pity.
+Speak; thine answer.

 **BERTRAM**
 Pardon, my gracious lord; for I submit